Microsoft Entra ID

 Your Cluvio SSO configuration is now complete, but in order for the configuration

 to be activated and SSO logins to be enabled, it must be verified.
-Click Verify Configuration
+Click Verify Configuration.
+Cluvio will open a popup window that performs SSO authentication

 with your identity provider and your Cluvio email address.
 If you are currently